lukibahr/stars/README.md

 ## TypeScript

+- [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [AykutSarac/github-rater](https://github.com/AykutSarac/github-rater) - 📊 Check your GitHub rating, view results and enhance your profile quality.
 - [FerencoVonMatterhorn/KO-Cast](https://github.com/FerencoVonMatterhorn/KO-Cast) - Wanted a streaming platform to share my screen searching for stupid stock options.
 Here it is 🚀